 On the other hand, a major rebranding exercise should be part of your business development plan.
 You need to engage with your audience and the press and communicate why you made those changes and the implications of those changes.
 Often, the implications are significant.
 For example, you might be trying to shift perceptions about the brand after a PR disaster.

-The approach you agree on will impact your approach to marketing the logo redesign.
+The approach you agree on will impact how you market your logo redesign.

 Whatever your approach, it’s good to be transparent with your audience.
 You should share the changes that are afoot at your brand.
 Use all your favorite marketing channels to spread the word about your brand refresh.